Rewards Stacking: How to Build Wealth From Credit Card Rewards

 As I read his words, I knew immediately that he was wrong.
 One could build wealth through credit card rewards.
 In this sense, credit card rewards aren’t special.
 Saving and investing small amounts of money from any source over a long time will turn into piles of cash.
 We just need to allow compounding to work its magic.

 It was then that the idea of Rewards Stacking was born.
 Over the past four years, we’ve saved and invested all our credit card rewards.
-Our balance now stands at $37,834.55.
+Our balance now stands at $43,691.94.
+I’ll be keeping a monthly track of the balance below.

 While that doesn’t make us rich (yet), it’s an impressive sum, particularly when you consider that it required no sacrifice on our part.
 It wasn’t about cutting back or working harder—just saving and investing the free money credit card issuers send us every month.